 This extra allowance can be received on top of other state benefits.
 You could be eligible for a carer premium if you already receive a benefit like Income Support, Universal Credit or Housing Benefit.

-If you care for your loved one at least 35 hours a week and they receive certain benefits then you can get usually get a carer’s allowance.
-This benefit is worth £69.70 per week for April 2022 to 2023 and is usually paid every four weeks.
+If you care for your loved one at least 35 hours a week and they receive certain benefits then you'll usually be eligible for Carer’s Allowance.
+This benefit is worth £76.75 per week for April 2023 to 2024 and is normally paid every four weeks.

 You’ll likely be eligible for a carer’s allowance if: